 It’s Christmas in July and this Gingerbread Roll recipe is perfect to enjoy for dessert tonight!
 No need to wait until December to enjoy this spicy, flavorful bread roll.
 It is great for breakfast or as an afternoon treat with a cup of hot cocoa like Hot Chocolate – Easy as 1-2-3!

 Now to be honest this dessert recipe does take some time to make, but the wait is worth every bite.
 Gingerbread Roll is similar to Pumpkin Roll, so if you like it then you will love this delicious roll.
-Be sure to try it this summer, no need to wait until fall time!
+This yummy Gingerbread Roll recipe is perfect for Christmas celebrations!
+It makes a great gift idea too!

 - 3 eggs